 Here are some benefits of pairing visual and audio responses in a mobile app:

-- Integration with existing assets - No need to make significant changes to your app’s interface to integrate voice.
+Easier integration with existing assets.
+No need to make significant changes to your app’s interface to integrate voice.
 An initial integration can include shortcuts to accomplishing existing tasks within your app.

-- Authentication - Smartphones have authentication already built in using passcodes, fingerprint ids, and facial recognition.
+Readily available authentication.
+Smartphones have authentication already built in using passcodes, fingerprint ID, and facial recognition.